NikolajSchlej/zola-coderush.me/content/2025-06-12-hydroph0bia-part2.md

 If we put our code into an UEFI Driver and arm it for DriverXXXX, it will run earlier than VariableLock is engaged, effectively bypassing it.
 This can be easily done in a modern UEFI shell using _bcfg driver add_ command, and we are able to run our driver and UEFI shell because of the vulnerability that allows us to run whatever regardless of SecureBoot state.

 # UEFI Driver?
 I have some experience in writing UEFI drivers already, so for me this part was trivial.
-If you want to learn how to write such driver, [UEFI Driver Writer's Guide](https://tianocore-docs.github.io/edk2-UefiDriverWritersGuide/draft/) covers a lot of things, and you can check out open source UEFI drivers like [CrScreenshotDxe](https://github.com/LongSoft/CrScreenshotDxe) as a source of inspiration.
+If you want to learn how to write such driver, [UEFI Driver Writer's Guide](https://tianocore-docs.github.io/edk2-UefiDriverWritersGuide/draft/) covers a lot of things, and you can also check out open source UEFI drivers like [CrScreenshotDxe](https://github.com/LongSoft/CrScreenshotDxe) for a source of inspiration.

 This is the full source of our driver:
 ```cpp